 As much as a variety of ceiling lights are essential in a home that’s not where it stops.
 These lights are useful for illuminating a full room.
 If you’re short on space then dimmer switches will be your best friends.
 Don’t just opt for spot lighting in every room though.
 Think outside the box, analyse the feeling you want to create in the room and the function of the room.
-Then take it from there and look into floor lamps, under-cabinet lighting, fairy lights and much more.
+Then take it from there and look into floor lamps, under-cabinet lighting, fairy lights, remote control led strip lights and much more.
 There’s a whole world of lighting to dive into.

 In today’s post I’m going to share my thoughts on the different options available when it comes to lighting.
 I’ll be covering some of my favourite styles of ceiling lights, mood lights and what you should consider for different rooms.
 I hope this post gives you a little inspiration for lighting your home throughout the darker months.